 Further Reading: Foods High in Vitamin D

 Since low vitamin D status is common, you might want to take a vitamin D supplement to get its full antioxidant effect.
 Vitamin D in the form of 1,25-dihydroxyvitamin D, or calcitriol or vitamin D2, may be an effective antioxidant vitamin form.

 Vitamin D3, or cholecalciferol, is the form that is active in your body and also available as a supplement.

 Vitamin K: Blood Clotting and More

-Vitamin K is best known for its role in blood coagulation.
+Is Vitamin K an antioxidant, afterall, it is best known for its role in blood coagulation.
 In fact, vitamin K got its name from the “k” in “koagulation,” which is the German word for coagulation.
 However, vitamin K may be an important protector of your cells because of its antioxidant capacity.

 The lipid, or fat-like, components of cells are some of the most common targets of free radicals because they are not very stable structures.
 Researchers from the University of Maastricht in The Netherlands looked at the effects of vitamin K on cell microsomes, which are floating structures within your cells.
 The results, published in the journal “Biochemical Pharmacology,” described a benefit of vitamin K in reducing oxidation of the lipid portions of microsomes.